Emma App

 • Handling savings

-Well hey there you saver!
+Well, hey there, you saver!
 Not sure how to handle savings in Emma?
 Look no further.
-How you treat your savings will depend on whether you have the savings account connected in Emma.
+How you treat your savings will depend on whether you have the savings account connected to Emma.
 My savings account is connected to Emma If your savings account is connected to Emma, all transfers to this account will automatically be categorised as 'Excluded'.
 We do this so the transfers are not double-counted in your analytics.
-To account for your savings in Emma, decrease your total budget bySome readers
+To account for your savings in Emma, decrease your total budgetSome readers

 • Handling refunds

 Refunds in Emma are likely to be categorised automatically as 'Income'.
-Recategorise the refund transaction to the category the initial purchase was made from to offset your spending in this category.
-Example You spent £50 on new clothing and the transaction was categorised as 'Shopping'.
-You'll see under the Analytics tab that the 'Shopping' category is up £50.
-You return an item and are refunded £25.
-ReSome readers
+Recategorise the refund transaction to the category from which the initial purchase was made to offset your spending in this category.
+Example You spent Β£50 on new clothing, and the transaction was categorised as 'Shopping'.
+You'll see under the Analytics tab that the 'Shopping' category is up Β£50.
+You return an item and are refundedFew readers

 • Handling shared bills & reimbursements